Alexander of Lincoln

-Alexander of Lincoln (died February 1148) was a medieval English Bishop of Lincoln, a member of an important administrative and ecclesiastical family.
+Alexander of Lincoln (died February 1148) was a medieval English Bishop of Lincoln and a member of an important administrative and ecclesiastical family.
 He was the nephew of Roger of Salisbury, a Bishop of Salisbury and Chancellor of England under King Henry I, and he was also related to Nigel, Bishop of Ely.
 Educated at Laon, Alexander served in his uncle's diocese as an archdeacon in the early 1120s.
 Unlike his relatives, he held no office in the government before his appointment as Bishop of Lincoln in 1123.
 Alexander became a frequent visitor to King Henry's court after his appointment to the episcopate, often witnessing royal documents, and he served as a royal justice in Lincolnshire.

 Although Alexander was known for his ostentatious and luxurious lifestyle, he founded a number of religious houses in his diocese and was an active builder and literary patron.
 He also attended church councils and reorganised his diocese by increasing the number of archdeaconries and setting up prebends to support his cathedral clergy.
 Under Henry's successor, King Stephen, Alexander was caught up in the fall from favour of his family, and was imprisoned together with his uncle Roger in 1139.
-He subsequently briefly supported Stephen's rival, Matilda, but by the late 1140s Alexander was once again working with Stephen.
+He subsequently briefly supported Stephen's rival, Matilda, but by the late 1140s, Alexander was once again working with Stephen.
 He spent much of the late 1140s at the papal court in Rome, but died in England in early 1148.
-During his episcopate he began the rebuilding of his cathedral, which had been destroyed by fire.
+During his episcopate, he began the rebuilding of his cathedral, which had been destroyed by fire.
 Alexander was the patron of medieval chroniclers Henry of Huntingdon and Geoffrey of Monmouth, and also served as an ecclesiastical patron of the medieval hermit Christina of Markyate and Gilbert of Sempringham, founder of the Gilbertines.